-Bear Creek bull trout redd counts have been variable during the period 1995-2004 (Figure 8).
-Although the overall general trend has increased since 1995, the relationship is not statistically different than a stable population.
-Low water conditions in Bear Creek since 2000 also partially explain the low spawner escapement in Bear Creek.
-The average number of bull trout redds since 1995 in Bear Creek has been 15.1 redds.
-The 6 redds we observed in Bear Creek in 2004 was 60.3% less than the 9 year average.
-Figure 8 depicts an increasing trend since 2004, we don't know the effect of entrainment through Libby dam during spill events like 2006 have on bull trout escapement to the tributaries downstream of the dam although it may be an explanation for increases in Bear Creek.
+Bear Creek bull trout redd counts showed three trends during the period 1995-2013 (Figure 8).
+Low water conditions in Libby and Bear Creeks and reservoir populations that support the spawning population between 2000 and 2005 partially explain the decreased spawner escapement.
+The average number of bull trout redds since 2008 in Bear Creek was seven redds (65% of the long-term mean).
+We are not positive of the effects of entrainment through Libby dam during spill events like 2006 or deep drawdowns like 2011 and what bull trout populations in Lake Koocanusa have on bull trout escapement to the tributaries downstream of the dam although it may be an explanation for trends in Bear Creek.

 Figure 8.
-Bull trout redd counts and trend analysis for Bear Creek, a tributary to Libby Creek, 1995-2008.
+Bull trout redd counts and trend analysis for Bear Creek, a tributary to Libby Creek, 1995-2017.